Matthew-T-Fergusson/Developing_Data_Products_Project/README.md

 job         : Assignment for Developing Data Products class through Johns Hopkins
 ---

-## Slidify did not work for publish properly
+## Slidify did not work properly for publishing

 #### Please follow download and view the html from "index.html" to see the Slidify presentation.